6. Klesse College of Engineering and Integrated Design

 EGR 4501.
 Engineering Ethics and Leadership.
 (1-0) 1 Credit Hour.

-Prerequisites: EGR 2323 and Upper-division standing.
+Prerequisite: EGR 2323 and Upper-division standing.
 A study of professional engineering ethics including the history of ethical thinking, codes and professionalism, and problem-solving techniques.
 The connection of engineering ethics to emerging environmental, social, and governance ESG issues.
 Leadership is introduced using the Student Leadership Challenge to provide fundamental principles of leadership.
 The course will include case studies, guest speakers, and experiential learning to reinforce the topics.
-Differential Tuition: $55.
+This course has Differential Tuition.

 EGR 4953.
 Special Studies in Engineering.
 (3-0) 3 Credit Hours.

 Prerequisite: Consent of instructor.
 An organized course offering the opportunity for specialized study not normally or not often available as part of the regular course offerings.
 Special Studies may be repeated for credit when topics vary, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75; STSE $30; LRE1 #25.

 EGR 4993.
 Honors Research.
 (0-0) 3 Credit Hours.